Lineblocs/site/app/docs/quickstarts/execline-conference-reference.md

 ## Setup Variables

-First, we will setup variables so that we can keep track of what our host's number is when they call in.
+First, we will set up variables to keep track of what our host's number is when they call in.

-Our variables will allow us to switch context in our flow as well as to ensure we are providing moderator access to our host.
+Our variables will allow us to switch context in our flow and to ensure we provide moderator access to our host.

-To setup variables, please drag a "Set Variables" widget from the right pane into the flow graph, then connect the Launch widget "Incoming Call" port into the Set Variables "In" port.
+To set up variables, please drag a "Set Variables" widget from the right pane into the flow graph, then connect the Launch widget "Incoming Call" port into the Set Variables "In" port.

 ![Macro Added](/img/frontend/docs/execline/execline-2.png)